 The loss was Reno’s second straight.
-The Aces have a five-game four-day trip at Salt Lake starting tonight.
+The Aces have a five-game four-day trip at Salt Lake which started Wednesday.

 It was Koch’s third consecutive quality start.
 In his last two starts at Mobile, he had allowed just three earned runs and four hits over 12 innings.

 “I thought it went well,” said the right-hander.
 “It’s too bad we couldn’t have scored a couple more runs.
 I was able to keep the ball down.
 I’m mixing my pitches better.
 I was a little nervous.
 I tried to have the mindset that it was just another start.”

 His effort impressed Aces manager Phil Nevin.

 “I thought he threw the ball great,” Nevin said.
 “A lot of young guys come here and hear horror stories about pitching in Reno.
 I hadn’t seen any of his Mobile starts, but I was told that I needed to make sure that he threw his change-up and breaking ball.
 I thought (Dan) Rohlfing did a good job calling the game.”